 Dogmatic Constitution on the Church #42 (Vatican II).
-For the growth of charity, by which we love God and charity, by which we love God and our neighbor, we must take part in the liturgy, willingly hear the Word of God, and live our faith through good deeds.
+For the growth of charity, by which we love God and our neighbor, we must take part in the liturgy, willingly hear the Word of God, and live our faith through good deeds.